 Is that a diverse enough number?
 Investors and academics have debated this topic for decades.
 However, recent studies suggest that 30-50 companies is usually enough to avoid taking on too much company-specific risk.
 In our view, exposure to 300+ companies goes over and above what’s recommended to limit the risk of being too exposed to any one company.

 It might be tempting to think that holding 50+ companies in a portfolio reduces risk.
 However, this selection would be far from diversified if all the stocks operated in the same industry.
 For example, if you held 50 food companies you would be overly exposed to a variety of risks in the sector, such as the rising costs of ingredients and supply chain disruptions.

-This is why CIRCA5000 portfolios are diversified across industries.
+That's why CIRCA5000 makes it easy for you to build a portfolio diversified across different industries.
 Given our focus on investing in the future, our largest sector holding is technology.
-However, users who choose the People & Planet model benefit from diversity across other sectors such as healthcare, industrials, consumer products, utility companies, and basic materials businesses.
+However, by choosing multiple themes when investing with CIRCA5000, you can diversify across multiple sectors such as healthcare, industrials, consumer products, utility companies, and basic materials businesses.
 This diversification reduces the risk of overexposure to any one sector.

 Investing in many dozens of companies across multiple sectors is a good start in terms of diversification, but you can go further than that.

 Long term investment success also requires exposure to a variety of economies across the world.
 And while geographical diversification reduces the risk of having exposure to just one country or region, it also provides the opportunity to gain from the growth of fast-growth economies.